Your eyes can’t keep secrets! If you were working (or partying) hard last night your eyes are going to reveal all!

 And now you’ve got to show up at work looking fresh-faced and bright-eyed!

-So grab a cup of coffee, take a nice warm shower, and then follow these three easy remedies to make it look like you slept for eight refreshing hours.
+So grab a cup of coffee, take a nice warm shower, and then follow these easy remedies to make it look like you slept for eight refreshing hours.

 Let’s get to work….